 - Show Empathy: Understand remote work’s unique challenges and empathise with your team’s needs.
 Flexibility, understanding, and support go a long way in maintaining morale.

-- Practice What You Preach: Demonstrate the behaviors you want to see in your team.
+- Practice What You Preach: Demonstrate the behaviours you want to see in your team.
 If you prioritise work-life balance, ensure you’re not sending emails at all hours or expecting immediate responses outside of work hours.